-And, as I’m sure you are well-aware, narcissists are boastful and they exaggerate their self-importance.
-They also don’t acknowledge that anyone else has needs and wants, and feelings, thanks to their extreme lack of empathy.
+But as I’m sure you are well aware, narcissists are boastful and exaggerate their self-importance.
+They also don’t acknowledge that anyone else has needs, wants, and feelings, thanks to their extreme lack of empathy.
 They seem to literally believe they are the center of the universe.
 Sound familiar?

 And the other thing that narcissists refuse to do is to be reflective and dig within to become self-reflective.
 In fact, they are threatened by that idea and will avoid it at all costs.
 God forbid they should catch a glimpse of their true selves!
 It would destroy them.